 - This warranty only covers HHT appliances that are purchased through an HHT authorized dealer or distributor.
 A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the HHT appliance remains at the site of original installation. - This warranty is only valid in the country in which the HHT authorized dealer or distributor that sold the appliance resides. - Contact your installing dealer for warranty service.
 If the installing dealer or distributor is unable to provide necessary parts, contact the nearest HHT authorized dealer or supplier.
 Additional service fees may apply if you are seeking warranty service from a dealer other than the dealer from whom you originally purchased the product. - Check with your dealer in advance for any costs to you when arranging a warranty call.
-Travel and shipping charges for parts are not covered by this warranty. - Limited Catalyst Warranty - o For wood burning products containing a catalyst, the catalyst will be warranted for a six-year period to the original purchaser at the site of original installation.
-The purchaser must provide the name, address, and telephone number of the location where the product is installed, proof of original purchase date, date of failure, and any relevant information regarding the failure of the catalyst.
+Travel and shipping charges for parts are not covered by this warranty. - Limited Catalyst Warranty - o For wood burning products containing a catalyst, the catalyst will be warranted for a six-year period as follows: if the original catalyst or a replacement catalyst proves defective or ceases to maintain 70% of its particulate emission reduction activity (as measured by an approved testing procedure) within 36 months from the purchase date, the catalyst will be replaced for free. - From 37 to 72 months a pro-rated credit will be allowed against a replacement catalyst and labor credit necessary to install the replacement catalyst.
+The proration rate is as follows: